Talk to a Fyle Specialist

 • Per diem cannot account for all travel expenses: Per diem rates may not fully cover the expenses incurred during business travel.
 Employees might have to bear additional out-of-pocket costs for any costs exceeding the defined per diem limit.

-• Per Diem rates vary based on locations: Per diem may not be the most economical approach because rates are determined based on the travel location.
+• Per diem rates vary based on locations: Per diem may not be the most economical approach because rates are determined based on the travel location.
 Given that each employee’s travel requirements differ, companies risk over or under-compensating employees, as the actual costs will seldom match the per diem amount exactly.

 • Non-compliance can lead to penalties: Companies also need to ensure their per diem rates align with tax regulations and are reasonable according to industry standards.
 Non-compliance could lead to hefty penalties or fines imposed by tax authorities.